manifold-systems/manifold/manifold-deps-parent/manifold-ext/README.md

 ## Implementation by Proxy

-You can provide your own proxies the compiler can use to delegate structural calls.
-This is especially useful to avoid the one-time runtime overhead of the first call through a structural interface.
+If extensions methods aren't suitable, you can provide your own proxy implementations the compiler can use to delegate structural calls.
 Consider the `Coordinate` structural interface earlier.
 ```java
 Coordinate coord = (Coordinate) new Point(4,5);
 coord.getX();
 ```
-The first time `Point` is called through a `Coordinate` Manifold dynamically generates and compiles a proxy for `Point` as a `Coordinate`.
-Most of the time this does not matter -- avoid premature optimization! -- but when it does matter the delay can be a problem.
-To address that you can provide your own proxy ahead of time via the `IProxyFactory` service.
+You can provide your own proxy implementation ahead of time via the `IProxyFactory` service.
 ```java
 public class Point_To_Coordinate implements IProxyFactory<Point, Coordinate> {
   @Override